Program Name: Rise & Shine Child Care Group License/Registration ID: 720012

 Compliance History

-Date of Last Inspection: Apr 21, 2025 Currently uncorrected violations: Yes
+Date of Last Inspection: Jun 12, 2025 Currently uncorrected violations: Yes

 Date Regulation Description Compliance Status as of last inspection

 Mar 21, 2025 416.14(c) Each employee and volunteer must complete a minimum of thirty (30) hours of training every two years.
-The required 30 hours of training every two years is subject to the following conditions: Not Corrected
+The required 30 hours of training every two years is subject to the following conditions: Corrected

 Dec 17, 2024 416.4(f) Multi-purpose fire extinguishers of a type approved for use in residences must be maintained in good working condition and placed in the kitchen and outside the furnace room.
 A group family day care program located in a multiple family dwelling is not required to place or maintain a fire extinguisher outside the furnace room of such dwelling.
 The caregivers must know how to use the fire extinguishers placed in such home.
 Fire extinguishers with gauges must show a full charge.
 Fire extinguishers with seals must have unbroken seals.
 Corrected